 - 1. Create a new account called "Rock Crawler" or similar. - 2.
 Give the account a login and password. - 3.
-Create the Crawling Starting Location page full of links. - 4.
+Create the Index Starting Location page full of links. - 4.
 Restrict security on the page to the new Rock Crawler account and your Rock Admins. - 5.
-Add the Rock Crawler ID and Password to the Index Rock Site job.
+Add the Rock Crawler ID and Password to the site index job.

-This will allow the Index Rock Site job to find the links page, while keeping the page obscured from the general public.
+This will allow the job to find the links page, while keeping the page obscured from the general public.